manuelgegenhuber/demo/git-cheatsheet.md

 <pre>git config --global alias.<alias name> "<alias command>"</pre>
-add an alias to git (can be found in git config --global --list) (i.e. git config --global alias.history "log --oneline --graph --decorate --all")
+add an alias to git (can be found in git config --global --list) (i.e. git config --global alias.history "log --oneline --graph --decorate --all" -> like log but more compact)

 <br>
 <br>